studywysc/studywysc.github.io/docs/_docs/discord/ads.md

   - ads
 ---

 Advertising is defined as any activity that aims to encourage an external user to engage with a product or service you (1) own, (2) are affiliated with, or (3) derive some benefit from.
 Advertising is a restricted category on Wysc.
-[Rules and Culture](1) regulations still apply.
+[Rules and Culture](/docs/discord/culture) still apply.

 ### Seed users